GeoscienceAustralia/sar-rtc-opera/README.md

 # Instructions
-- set scene and data path details in config.yaml
+- Set scene and data path details in config.yaml
-- Change the OPERA-rtc-template.yaml.
+- Change the OPERA-rtc-template.yaml if required.
 This is the opera template used for all scenes specified
 - run process scripts
 ```bash
 source run_process.sh